Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 Haaland was the star of the show.
 The Manchester City striker scored 16 goals during the qualifying campaign, at a rate of two per game.
 That left him eight goals clear of his nearest challengers, Harry Kane, Memphis Depay, and Marko Arnautović.
 Haaland has already won the Premier League Golden Boot twice, plus the European Golden Shoe in 2022-23, confirming his status as a world-class striker.

 Yet Norway is certainly not a one-man team. Ødegaard, the Arsenal captain, pulls the strings with aplomb in midfield.
-Sørloth is another superb striker who recently scored a hat-trick for Atlético Madrid against Club Brugge in the Champions League knockout playoff, becoming the first Atlético player to achieve the feat in a Champions League knockout match.
+Alexander Sørloth is another superb striker who recently scored a hat-trick for Atlético Madrid against Club Brugge in the Champions League knockout playoff, becoming the first Atlético player to achieve the feat in a Champions League knockout match.
 Jørgen Strand Larsen, Oscar Bobb, Antonio Nusa, and Thelo Asgaard provide even more firepower in attack, while Julian Ryerson is an excellent full-back.

 Norway group draw and tournament path